idem-lab/traveltime/paper/paper.html.md

-Reference documents for `traveltime` are available at <https://idem-lab.github.io/traveltime/>.
+`traveltime` is available from [R-Universe](https://idem-lab.r-universe.dev/traveltime) and [GitHub](https://github.com/idem-lab/traveltime), and reference documents at <https://idem-lab.github.io/traveltime/>.
 Although this article is intended to be the key reference for the `traveltime` package, we suggest citations of the package should be accompanied by citing the underlying work by @weiss2018global; @weiss2020global.

 # Statement of need

-Global maps of travel time to cities [@weiss2018global] and health care facilities [@weiss2020global] `@fig-tt_healthcare` have generated significant interest and use.
+Global maps of travel time to cities [@weiss2018global] and health care facilities [@weiss2020global] (@fig-tt_healthcare) have generated significant interest and use.
 Collectively @weiss2018global ; @weiss2020global have over 1300 citations (Google Scholar, at 10th December 2024), and the city data set is available to R users through the widely-used `geodata` package [@geodata].
 There is clear demand for these type of products.

 @weiss2020global and colleagues made their code available as an R script to allow for reproduction and extension of their analyses (<https://malariaatlas.org/wp-content/uploads/2022/11/R_generic_accessibilty_mapping_script_2020-1.txt> ).
 To further enable extension of this work, here we have developed an R package based on that code to seamlessly calculate the travel time from any arbitrary set of locations.